josh146/josh146.github.io/content/posts/2014/accidental-business-class.md

 Only they failed to mention that the reason it had extra legroom was because ***it was in bloody business class***.

 I took my seat, nervously glancing around.
 I felt like an imposter.
-Surely someone was going to come along any second and ask me to move; it can't be that easy, can it? *Just, I don't know, pick your seat to be in business class?*.
-I made a mental note to try this again on my next flight (a part of me knew their system must have stuffed up, but I couldn't help but feel like I had found a quick and easy trick to upgrade yourself.
+Surely someone was going to come along any second and ask me to move; it can't be that easy, can it? *To just, I don't know, pick your seat to be in business class?* I made a mental note to try this again on my next flight (a part of me knew their system must have stuffed up, but I couldn't help but feel like I had found a quick and easy trick to upgrade yourself.
 For free!).

 One by one the plane finished filling up, everyone walking passed me and making their way into economy class.
 I could see the look of envy in their faces.
 (Perhaps.
 It was at this point that you could argue that it was going to my head a bit.)